DioxusLabs/docsite/docs-src/0.4/en/guide/state.md

 # Interactivity

-In this chapter, we will add a preview for an articles that you hover or focus.
+In this chapter, we will add a preview for articles you hover over or links you focus on.

 ## Creating a Preview